 These roles instilled in Dr James a desire to further explore the nature of industrial relations and employment within “late capitalism.”
 To that end he won a scholarship for Warwick Business School’s (WBS) MA in Industrial Relations and Personnel Management (2003-05).
 Dr James finished top of his class with an overall Distinction.
 His Dissertation was awarded the highest mark across WBS’ Industrial Relations and Organisational Behaviour programmes.

 The strength of his academic performance led to Dr James returning to WBS in 2011 after a period in business and industry.
-Upon applying for the PhD programme, Dr James was nominated for the Chancellor’s Scholarship (the University of Warwick’s most prestigious award), and was ultimately awarded an Economic and Social Research Council (ESRC) scholarship to pursue his research proposals.
+Upon applying for the PhD programme, he was nominated for the Chancellor’s Scholarship (the University of Warwick’s most prestigious award), and was ultimately awarded an Economic and Social Research Council (ESRC) scholarship to pursue his research.

 Dr James’ PhD constituted a ground-breaking combination of Roy Bhaskar’s critical realism and Erving Goffman’s dramaturgical analysis, taking forward scholarly understandings of front-line service work.
 His research was supervised by Paul Edwards (Professor of Employment Relations, University of Birmingham) Anne-Marie Greene (Professor of Work and Diversity, University of York), Jimmy Donaghey (Professor of OB/HRM, University of South Australia) and Deborah Dean (Associate Professor of Industrial Relations, WBS).